Tickmill Review 2025

 Pros

-- Regulated by FCA, CySEC, FSA
+- Well-regulated: Licensed by the FCA, CySEC, and FSA.

-- Negative balance protection for clients
+- Risk guard: Negative balance protection.

 Cons

-- Higher minimum deposit for VIP accounts
+- Higher VIP threshold: Larger minimum deposit for VIP tiers.

-- No social or copy trading features
+- No social/copy trading features.

 Trust and Safety